WeblateOrg/weblate/docs/faq.rst

 - Weblate automatically pushes and merges changes (see :ref:`auto-workflow`)
 - You manually tell Weblate to push (it needs push access to the upstream repository)
-- Somebody manually merges changes from Weblates git repository into the upstream repository
+- Somebody manually merges changes from the Weblate git repository into the upstream repository
 - Somebody rewrites history produced by Weblate (eg. by eliminating merge commits), merges changes and tells Weblate to reset the content on the upstream